 - Linear Regression is a regression algorithm for Machine Learning while Logit is a classification Algorithm for machine learning.

-- Linear regression assumes Gaussian (or normal) distribution of the dependent variable.
+- Linear regression assumes the Gaussian (or normal) distribution of the dependent variable.
 Logit assumes the binomial distribution of the dependent variable.

 *Logit=logistic regression